Tadpole Lane and district County Council Charity Band

 Graham Fisher, Pete Wagstaff, Rich Ronson, Paul (Beano) Summers, John Herrod, Wayne Evans and Gyp the dog.

-Pete Wagstaff, Graham Fisher, Paul (Beano) Summers, Wayne Evans, Rich Ronson, John Herrod.
+Tadpole Lane 1968 – Pete Wagstaff, Beano, Wayne Evans, Rich Ronson, Graham Fisher, John Herrod

 The Tadpoles played folk clubs and school assembly’s.
 At one gig they were playing a school dance and a bunch of tough lads smashed the place up and knifed Wayne.
 They were the Bilborough crowd.
 Mickie Mann stabbed him in the face.
 Wayne stayed low for a while.